Bhat-Gurunandan/ajeeb-goa/markdown/chapter05.md

 *“The religion of the king should be the religion of the subjects,”* was the prevailing view in 16th century Europe.
-So it was naturally the official policy of the King of Portugal to onvert non-Christians within the territories under his control.[^11]
+So it was naturally the official policy of the King of Portugal to convert non-Christians within the territories under his control.[^11]

 Following this policy, the Portuguese came to India with ‘a sword in